The Central Ala Moana

-The Central Ala Moana is a residential skyscraper in the Ala Moana district of Honolulu, Hawaii.
-Built between 2019 and 2021, the tower stands at 435 ft tall with 43 floors and is the current tallest building in Hawaii, among the state's over 90 high-rise buildings.
+The Central Ala Moana is a residential skyscraper situated in the Ala Moana district of Honolulu, Hawaii.
+Constructed between 2019 and 2021, the building reaches a height of 132.7 m and contains 43 floors.
+As of 2026, it is the second-tallest building in Hawaii, following the Century Center, and remains the tallest building in the state when measured by roof height.
+The skyscraper is located within a dense urban landscape that encompasses over 90 high-rise buildings.

 History

-The building is located in the Ala Moana district of Honolulu, in the proximity of the Ala Moana Beach Park.
-Due to its location, the building's neighborhood directly benefits from state requirements with HHFDC and HCDA, where the developers need to negotiate with the state on how many affordable units they would provide out of their projects.
-It has been a standard established to a 60/40 ratio, from Affordable to Market units.
-It was this case for Kapiolani Residences and will also be the case for the Central Ala Moana project development.
+The skyscraper is situated in the Ala Moana district of Honolulu, in immediate proximity to Ala Moana Beach Park.
+Due to its location, the development is subject to requirements mandated by the Hawaii Housing Finance and Development Corporation and the Hawaii Community Development Authority.
+These regulations necessitate that developers negotiate with the state regarding the allocation of affordable housing units within their projects.
+A standard has been established utilizing a 60/40 ratio between affordable and market-rate units, a framework applied to the Kapiolani Residences and subsequently implemented for The Central Ala Moana project.

-The Central Ala Moana was created through a state affordable-housing initiative that granted the tower's builder density and height incentives along with approximately $13 million in fee exemptions in exchange for ensuring that 60% of the 512 units remain affordable for moderate-income families.
-The tower was inaugurated in 2021.
+The Central Ala Moana was developed under a state affordable housing initiative that provided the developer with density and height incentives, alongside approximately 13 million U.S. dollars in fee exemptions.
+In exchange for these concessions, the developer committed to reserving 60% of the 512 total units for moderate-income families.
+The skyscraper reached completion and was inaugurated in 2021.